 Welcome to the Political Apologies and Reparations Website.
-This website was conceived and created by, and is maintained by, Rhoda E. Howard-Hassmann, Canada Research Chair in International Human Rights at Wilfrid Laurier University and the Balsillie School of Internation Affairs in Waterloo, Ontario, Canada.
+This website was conceived and created by Rhoda E. Howard-Hassmann, Canada Research Chair in International Human Rights at Wilfrid Laurier University and the Balsillie School of Internation Affairs in Waterloo, Ontario, Canada.
 Website infrastructure was financed by the Canada Foundation for Innovation, and the website is located on the server of Wilfrid Laurier University.
-Ongoing research on content for the website is financed by Dr. Howard-Hassmann's Canada Research Chair.
+The website contains inormation on apologies offered up to June 30, 2015.
+We have not added any apologies since then.

-Brenda Mann is project administrator of this website.
 In its early stages, Michael Lisetto-Smith was senior research assistant and technical advisor; he also drew up the users' manual.
 Other research assistants involved in creating this website are, in chronological order since 2003, Ryan Chapman, Gregory Eady, James Gaede, Leslie Tallyn, Keith Calow, Stefanie Bujnowski, Matthew Foster, Kwan-Sen Wen, Josh Cummings, Elizabeth Baisley, Andrew Basso, David Clement, Dr. Yehonatan Alshen and Farah Omran.

 We are most grateful to Mark Gibney of the University of North Carolina, Asheville, North Carolina, and Graham Dodds of Concordia University, Montreal, for allowing us to use their own files and documents on political apologies.
 Dr. Dodds's interest in political apologies dates from 1999, when he was commissioned by the University of Pennsylvania's Penn National Commission to create a comprehensive chronological list of political apologies.
 Since then, he has published his study and has periodically updated the list.